phasorpy/phasorpy/README.md

 PhasorPy is an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the phasor approach.

+The phasor approach represents time-resolved and spectral signals as phasor coordinates (normalized Fourier coefficients at harmonic frequencies) for intuitive visualization and analysis.

+PhasorPy enables reproducible phasor-based fluorescence lifetime imaging (FLIM) and hyperspectral imaging (HSI) workflows in scientific Python.
+It provides tools to read microscopy data in many file formats and to calculate, calibrate, filter, visualize, and interconvert phasor coordinates, lifetimes, and signals.
+Phasor coordinates can be exported to standard formats and analyzed through cursor-based region-of-interest selection, cluster detection, multi-component unmixing, FRET efficiency and concentration estimation.

 - [Homepage](https://www.phasorpy.org)
 - [Documentation](https://www.phasorpy.org/docs/stable/)
 - [Source code](https://github.com/phasorpy/phasorpy)